JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8010 days**.

-And here is a just a random fact -  **The first theatre to show motion pictures was the Nickelodeon on June 19, 1905 in Pittsburgh, Pennsylvania.
-It was opened by Harry Davis on Smithfield Street**.
+And here is a just a random fact -  **Nerve impulses for muscle position travel at a speed of up to 390 feet per second**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)